-Subject to the discussions that will take place pursuant to Section V, above, the General Manager, or in his/her absence the Assistant Manager/Director of Operations, may enter into power supply contractual arrangements without an affirmative vote of the Light Board; provided, however, that this authority extends to arrangements with prior Light Board approved conditions such as price threshold, term etc. Additionally, the General Manager, or in his/her absence the Assistant Manager/Director of Operations, may also enter into power supply contractual arrangements without an affirmative vote of the Light Board if the contractual arrangements are of five years or less in duration and pertain to 50,000 megawatt hours of power or less.
-Any contractual arrangement not meeting the conditions set forth in this policy requires the approval of the Light Board.
+Subject to the discussions that will take place pursuant to Section V, above, the General Manager, or in his/her absence the Assistant Manager/Director of Operations, may enter into power supply contractual arrangements without an affirmative vote of the Light Board; provided, however, that this authority extends to arrangements with prior Light Board approved conditions such as price threshold, term etc. only to Additionally, the General Manager, or in his/her absence the Assistant Manager/Director of Operations, may also enter into power supply contractual arrangements without an affirmative vote of the Light Board if the contractual arrangements that areare of five years or less in duration and that pertain to 50,000 eight megawatt hourss of power or less.
+Any contractual arrangement in excess of five years or eight megawattsnot meeting the conditions set forth in this policy requires the approval of the Light Board.